sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 The error rate is worse but I am only interested in importance of variables.

-We now plot the partial dependence plots for each of these variables to understand the influence of thier values.
+We now plot the partial dependence plots for each of these variables to understand the influence of their values.

 ~~~ r